 It is possible for the Microsoft users to configure their Outlook accounts with Microsoft 365 and other software applications.
 The configurations it supports are IMAP, POP, Microsoft 365 and Exchange.
 It is also true that with these accounts configuration in Outlook application, one can send or receive messages and record email updates using Send/Receive feature in the Outlook interface.
 This happens due to the inherent synchronization between Microsoft 365 and Microsoft Outlook

 All these factors not only affects the synchronization between Outlook and accounts like Microsoft 365 but also can cause more issues as mentioned below.

-- Error messages while performing IMAP synchronization with Outlook like
+- Error messages while performing IMAP synchronization issues in Outlook 2013/Microsoft 365 like

 “You do not have appropriate permission to perform this operation.”